1. Home>

 PronounSpanishEnglish

-Ella / Él / Ustedhabía alejados/he had moved, you (formal) had moved
+Ella / Él / Ustedhabía alejados/he had moved away

-Ellas / Ellos / Ustedeshabían alejadothey had moved,
+Ellas / Ellos / Ustedeshabían alejadothey had moved away

 Or use our app: